Features

 Long agent threads stay smooth.

 Engineered, not assembled.
-The editor, virtualizer, chat surface, layout system, configuration UI, dashboard, and marketplace are all custom-built for AI work — no fork, no off-the-shelf harness.
-That's why the bundle stays small, the virtualizer handles streaming without jitter, and the layout composes around AI panels (chat, browser, subagents, artifacts) instead of code panels.
+The editor, virtualizer, chat surface, layout system, configuration UI, dashboard, and marketplace are all custom-built for AI work – not a fork, not an off-the-shelf harness.
+That's why the bundle stays optimized, the virtualizer handles streaming without jitter, and the layout composes around AI panels (chat, browser, subagents, artifacts) instead of code panels.

 The virtualizer is purpose-built.
 The streaming message renders in normal document flow so its height drives scrollHeight directly, instead of fighting React state.
 A dual-snap stick-to-bottom uses useLayoutEffect plus ResizeObserver to keep streaming text tracking the viewport.
 Once you scroll up, the viewport stays put even as content streams in below – no auto-scroll fighting.